rclone/rclone/docs/content/docs.md

 matches the source with size (and checksum if available) but has a differing timestamp then instead of re-uploading it, rclone will update the timestamp on the destination file.
 If the checksum does not match rclone will upload the new file.
-If the checksum is absent (eg on a `crypt` backend) then rclone will update the timestamp.
+If the checksum is absent (e.g. on a `crypt` backend) then rclone will update the timestamp.

 Note that some remotes can't set the modification time without